Home | Old Testament Studies | Amos Table of Contents | Previous Section | Next Section |

 3:9 There is a series of IMPERATIVES in this verse.

-Pagan nations (Philistia, Egypt) are called on to witness and judge Israel's (i.e., Samaria, its capital) sins!
-These sins are obvious to God and mankind.
+Pagan nations (Philistia, Egypt) are called on to witness and judge Israel's (i.e. Samaria, its capital) sins!
+These sins are obvious to YHWH and mankind.

-The Septuagint, RSV, and NJB have "Assyria" because they think it serves a better historical parallel to Egypt (e.g., Hos.
-7:11), which is also mentioned in Amos 3:9.
+However, the Septuagint, RSV, and NJB have "Assyria" because they think it serves a better historical parallel to Egypt (e.g. Hosea 7:11), which is also mentioned in Amos 3:9.

 Ashdod and Egypt are mentioned as two witnesses called by God to witness Samaria's sin and then to confirm His testimony against His own people (cf. Num.
 35:30; Deut.
 17:6; 19:15).
 We see this clearly in Amos 3:13, which is a covenant lawsuit.